-A. Series C Preferred Stock
+Series C Preferred Stock

-At December 31, 2022 and 2021, there were 96,230 shares of Series C Preferred Stock, par value \$0.01 per share (the "Series C Preferred Stock") issued and outstanding.
+At December 31, 2023 and 2022, there were 96,230 shares of Series C Preferred Stock, par value \$0.01 per share (the "Series C Preferred Stock") issued and outstanding.

-As a result of stock splits in previous years, the 96,230 shares of Series C Preferred Stock are not convertible.
-Shares of Series C Preferred Stock have no voting rights.
-Similarly, as there are no conversion rights, in the event of liquidation, the holders of the Series C Preferred Stock shall not participate in any distribution of the assets or surplus funds of the Company.
-The holders of Series C Preferred Stock also are not entitled to any dividends if and when declared by the Company's board of directors.
-No dividends to holders of the Series C Preferred Stock were issued or unpaid through December 31, 2022 and 2021.
+As a result of reverse stock-splits in previous years and the agreement terms for adjusting the rights of the related shares, the 96,230 shares of Series C Preferred Stock are not convertible to common stock, have no voting rights, and in the event of liquidation, the holders of the Series C Preferred Stock would not participate in any distribution of the assets or surplus funds of the Company.
+The holders of Series C Preferred Stock also are not currently entitled to any dividends if and when declared by the Company's board of directors (the "Board").
+No dividends to holders of the Series C Preferred Stock were declared or unpaid as of and for the period ended December 31, 2023.